 194?: Eventually, Toni left Maoz Haim.

-It's not clear when she left Maoz Haim for Tel Aviv, however in May 1941 she gave her address on the card she sent her parents as:
+It's not clear when Toni left Maoz Haim for Tel Aviv.
+As early as May 1941, she gave her address on a card she sent her parents as:

 Ben Yehuda street, 61